 Natural 1♦

+This opening shows 5+♦ or unbalanced 4=♦ 1–5♣.
 Unlike Polish Club 2020, I use standard (i.e. non-inverted) minor raises along with mixed raises to maximize preemption.
-This method utilized the frequent 5th diamond in the 1♦ opening.
+This method utilizes the frequent 5th diamond in the 1♦ opening.

 Note that 1♦-2♣ is sometimes a phony suit.
 It is the only way to bid a game-forcing hand with long diamonds and no side major suit.